huques/Thesis/README.md

             bldguse = BLDG_USE[1])
 ```
 2. Improvement segments (CoP):
-These contain our garage, pool, shed, porch, deck dummy variables.
-Initially the data frame was transformed as in the example below:
+These contain our garage, pool, shed, porch, deck, etc. square footage variables to possibly(?) be transformed into dummy variables.
+Currently they're in the full data set as square footages.
+The data frame was transformed as in the example below:

 | PropID | SegmentType | SegmentSqFt  |
 |--------|-------:|:------:|